grantrostig/lib_tty/README.txt

 ~ Searchable Symbols in the Source Code ~
 SYMBOL     MEANING
- todo:	   the principal programmer needs todo. todo?:	   the principal programmer is not sure about something, that should be addressed. todo??:   is a question for verbal discussion at CppMSG.com meetup meetings.
+ TODO:	   the principal programmer needs todo.
+ TODO?:	   the principal programmer is not sure about something, that should be addressed.
+ TODO?X:   the X programmer is not sure about something, that should be addressed.
+ TODO??:   is a question for verbal discussion at CppMSG.com meetup meetings.